MIGRAINES & DISABILITY BENEFITS

 A retinal migraine occurs when you experience a partial or complete loss of vision in one of your eyes.
 This loss of vision is temporary.
 The loss of vision occurs along with dull pain behind the eye.
 Then, that pain spreads to the rest of your head.

-During a retinal migraine, a person may experience visual symptoms such as flashing lights, zigzag lines, or blind spots in one eye, which can last from a few minutes to an hour.
-These visual symptoms may be followed by a headache or may occur without any headache at all.
+During a retinal migraine, a person may experience visual symptoms such as flashing lights, zigzag lines, or blind spots in one eye.
+These symptoms can last from a few minutes to an hour.
+Also, these visual symptoms may be followed by a headache or may occur without any headache at all.
 In some cases, a person may experience repeated episodes of this condition over a period of weeks or months.
 In other cases, they may only experience it once or twice.
 Unlike other types of headaches, retinal migraines are fairly rare and only affect a small number of people.

 For example, one study in the Journal of Neurology estimated retinal migraines occur in only 0.8% of headaches, based on a survey of 4,000 individuals.
 Another study in the journal Headache found that visual aura without headache, which may include retinal migraines, to occur 2.3% of the time in a sample of 2,241 individuals.